codestorm1/vintage_cell/notes.md

 > No longer using the perma-proto board
 > Getting more consistency from phone after these changes.
 Still have too many untamed wires inside.
 > Changed some GPIO pin numbers
+> Ordered a right angle 3.5 audio cable with pigtails

+Sat Aug 17, 2024
+> flushing UART before making a call
+> Switching WaveShare back to using config values
+> cleanup gpios in configs

 * stop listening for clicks while ringing the bell
 * drill holes in bell board so that a rubber band can tie down the coil
-* get a right angle 3.5 audio cable with pigtails
 * make a livebook

+* make KiCad schematic
 * get the circuitry reviewed

+* clean up code, make private branch, make main public
+* make new GenServer for Ring Indicator

-* try bigger waveshare antennea
+* try bigger waveshare antenna

 ## Get this thing ready for presentation!